AmineZouitine/Cpad/README.md

 ## 👨🏽‍💻 Installation
 ### Prebuilt binaries
+Download the binary depending on your configuration here: https://github.com/AmineZouitine/Cpad/releases

-You only need this command in your terminal.
+Then you just need to enter this command in your terminal:
 ```sh
 tar -xf <downloaded_archive> cpad && sudo mv cpad /usr/local/bin
 ````